 Ogum, Madrinha Francisca appeared in the Salão de Festa incorporated with Nanã.
 She was dressed in a purple skirt and blouse, with a purple stole with drawings of a heart and the cross.
 A chair covered in purple was positioned at the Salão de Festas, and Madrinha Francisca sat there.
 Beside the chair there was a small arrangement with a statue of Santa Ana (see Figure 41) and eight espadas (of the colors red, orange, yellow, green, light blue, dark blue, purple, and white.
-According to Dom was the supreme power).
+According to Dom Tubarão Branco, the seven colors represented the seven mysteries of Our Lady, and white was the supreme power).
 A statue representing Nanã was at the center of the six-pointed star at the center of the Salão.